 - 5E.1.1.
-The General Rules for FAI World Cup with all the principle points concerning the responsibility and the organisation of World Cup are written in the FAI Sporting Code, Volume CIAM General Rules C.2. - 5E.1.2.
+The General Rules for FAI World Cup with all the principal points concerning the responsibility and the organisation of World Cup are written in the FAI Sporting Code, Volume CIAM General Rules C.2. - 5E.1.2.
 The Open International Contests that could be nominated by the F5 Subcommittee as a World Cup contest are described in the FAI Sporting Code, Volume CIAM General Rules Section C.2.2.

 5E.
-2. Procedure for nomination of World Cup Contests
+2. Procedure for Nomination of World Cup Contests

 - 5E.
-2.1 The Electric Flight World Cup will be organised in classes F5B (Gliders), F5D (Pylon Racing Aeroplanes) and F5J (Thermal Duration Gliders) during the years in which there are no World Championships. - 5E.
+2.1 The Electric Flight World Cup will be organised in classes F5B (Multi-Task Gliders) and F5J (Thermal Duration Gliders) every year. - 5E.
 2.2.
 Requests for open international contests that are planned as World Cup contests must be checked by the Subcommittee Chairman before they will be published in the FAI International Sporting Calendar. - 5E.
 2.3.
 Contests that are not published in the Sporting Calendar could not be World Cup contests. - 5E.
 2.4.
-The Subcommittee Chairman collects results of each competition, produces and distributes the World Cup positions. - 5E.
+The World Cup Coordinator collects results of each competition, produces and distributes the World Cup positions. - 5E.
 2.5.
 World Cups will be awarded at the CIAM Plenary meeting to winners or delegates of their NACs.